JulieLy8619/CSharp-Collections/README.md

-tell them what it is (with context, provide a summary) show them what it looks like in action (Visuals) show them how they use it (Step by step directions, “Happy Path” walk through) tell them any other relevant details
+tell them what it is (with context, provide a summary) show them what it looks like in action (Visuals) show them how they use it (Step by step directions, “Happy Path” walk through)
+	Julie 1-16-19: currently no action from user, it just runs tell them any other relevant details
 -->